Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Puppy Gates:

 You will need to pick up some puppy gates to protect your home and your new pup.
-Get a couple of individual doorway gates that are easily secure to your door frame and for your stairs.
-A larger exercise play yard for your designated puppy area helps a ton during potty training.
+Get a couple of individual doorway gates that easily secure to your door frame and some gates for your stairs as well.

 Dog Food: